Horace Mann's premier FIRST Robotics Competition team, est. 2015.

 Jon Cook Con Edison

-Ben Spector heads our mechanical department, ensuring that all designs are sufficiently explosive.
+Ben Spector is the captain of our team, ensuring that all designs are sufficiently explosive.
 Ben's favorite materials are Chromoly Steel and MDF, taking after his second father Jon Cook.
 Ben is aso a winner of the FRC Dean's List Award.

 Benjamin Frederick Spector Senior

 Jake Beckman is the head of our Design, Build, Test Department.